rodrigocruz13/b_st/README.md

 ## License

-This program is licensed under the terms of the GPL Open Source license and is available for free.
-This document is only for the usage of Bunny Studios
+This files are only for the usage of Bunny Studios

 ## Links & Tech